Chry593/password/README.md

 # password
-My first password generator, you can generate random passwords and save them in a file or you can choose which password to save.
+My first password generator, you can generate random passwords and save them in a file .
 Im still learning python